丨SINCE 2019

 At first glance, Amazon's rules can feel arbitrary.
 Why stop someone from keeping more than 20 downloads or watching a movie after 48 hours?
 The reasons aren't random.
 They mostly come down to licensing and business strategy.

-Although this is none of our business, if you are curious about this, then learning the reasons is also an interesting view-broaden.
+Although this is none of our business, if you are curious about this, then learning the reasons is also an interesting view-broadening experience.

 Licensing Agreements with Studios